 Cigarette Length & Size

 Standard Size: Standard cigarettes typically measure between 70 and 85 millimeters (2.75 to 3.35 inches) in length.
+Most cigarette companies follow this standard size.

 King Size: King-size cigarettes are longer, ranging from 84 to 90 millimeters (3.3 to 3.5 inches).